toladata/Knowledgebase/en/12-learn-toladata/unit-6-analyze-your-data/linking-evidence-from-track-with-indicators-in-activity.md

 > ### Further reading
 >
-> 1. Read more on [linking evidence to collected data](https://help.toladata.com/8-indicators/linking-evidence-to-collected-data.html) \[link redirects to other Knowledgebase article\].
+> 1. Read more on [linking evidence to collected data](https://help.toladata.com/8-indicators/linking-evidence-to-collected-data.html) on the Knowledgebase.

 ##